 Anticipated fan reaction: It wouldn't be surprising to see the Jazz put together a short tribute for Favors when he returns.

 March 24: Lakers guard Danny Green returns to Toronto

-Before he left: When Kawhi Leonard was sent to Toronto in the summer of 2018, Green's inclusion was almost seen as an afterthought.
+Before he left: When Kawhi Leonard was sent to Toronto in the summer of 2018, Green's inclusion was seen as almost an afterthought.
 But after he played through a groin injury -- and, as a result, played below his usual standard -- in his final season with the San Antonio Spurs, Green was back to his old self with the Raptors.
 He provided a potent combination of 3-point shooting, wing defense and championship experience to the Raptors during their run to the 2019 NBA title, and he was one of the personalities that had the biggest impact in the team's locker room.
-And while he could've been back if Leonard had re-signed with the Raptors this summer, Green followed Leonard to Los Angeles -- only joining the Lakers, rather than the Clippers -- after Leonard did not.
+And while he could've been back if Leonard had re-signed with the Raptors this summer, Green followed Leonard to Los Angeles -- joining the Lakers rather than the Clippers -- after Leonard did not.